kora11e/Machine-Learning-Insurance-Modeling/README.md

-Here is a comprehensive `README.md` for your FastAPI project.
-It covers the installation, directory structure (crucial because of your relative file paths), API usage, input validation logic, and the logging system.

-***

 # Insurance Charges Prediction API

-This project is a RESTful API built with **FastAPI** that predicts medical insurance charges based on personal attributes.
+This project is a RESTful API built with FastAPI that predicts medical insurance charges based on personal attributes.
 It utilizes three pre-trained machine learning models (Random Forest, Decision Tree, and XGBoost) to provide predictions.

 The application includes robust input validation, custom middleware for performance tracking, and a logging system for request analytics.